wewewer123/LOVE-VN-ENGINE/README.md

 - iOS: On iOS it isn't easily possible to build an executable.

-- 3DS: On the 3DS I haven't quite figured out how to build propperly
+- 3DS: On the 3DS I haven't quite figured out how to build properly.